 The time series of trip costs of Guam bottomfish fishing presented in Figure 13 are based on a continuous economic data collection program maintained by the PIFSC Socioeconomics Program through collaboration with PIFSC FRMD-WPacFIN.
-The fishing costs of bottomfish were in a declining trend from 2012-2016, and then went up substantially in 2017.
-2021 trip costs went up significantly compared to 2020, due to increasing costs across all cost items.
-Supporting data for are presented in Table 57.
-The cost data summaries were generated by excluding outliners (cases with >10 gallons/hours fished).
+Trip cost data were not available prior to 2011, as this is when the trip data collection program began.
+The trip cost data for 2011 and 2022 were not presented due to confidentiality considerations (less than 3 trips reported).